3 MIN READ

 That’s because she’d never even heard of the sport.

 In the spring of 2016, Cope quit her job at a local demonstration kitchen, where she hosted cooking classes and chef demos.
 She was looking for a new challenge, a new adventure.

 That’s when she got a text from a friend that said he’d found her next gig: “I asked what it was, and he texted me back saying ax throwing, and I said to him in return, ‘I think your phone autocorrected.
 What did you really mean?’”

 “And from there… here we are,” she says.
 “I can tell you this is not how I thought my career path would go.”

-Cope threw her first ax last May.
+Cope threw her first ax that May.

 “Then I was hooked,” Cope says.
 “It was this crazy exhilarating feeling.”

-She says the reception has been “pretty freakin’ positive.”
+In all she says the reception has been “pretty freakin’ positive.”

 Cope’s favorite part about her job?
-“Watching people experience something new, something they've never done and that excitement and joy… it’s like they’re children, you know?”
+“Watching people experience something new, something they've never done and that excitement and joy… It’s like they’re children, you know?”

 Carson Kohler (@CarsonKohler) is a staff writer at The Penny Hoarder.
 She’s ready for Urban Axes to expand to St. Petersburg, Florida, so she can start relieving some stress.